Macy's cuts outlook with inflation, and inventory, elevated

 NEW YORK (AP) — Macy’s trimmed its expectations for the year Tuesday despite topping second quarter expectations as it faces a glut of unsold inventory that has afflicted almost the entire retail sector.

-Almost every major retailers has said in recent weeks that shoppers are making fewer trips to the store and when they do, they’re looking for deals.
+Almost every major retailers has said in recent weeks Shoppers are making fewer trips to the store and when they do, they’re looking for deals.
 Some are trading down to cheaper alternatives.

 Kohl’s last week slashed its sales and profit expectations for the year, a result of its stepped up price cutting to shed unwanted merchandise.
 Both Target and Walmart also said last week that shoppers are cutting back and sticking to essentials.